ksysoev/impacthack/README.md

 - radius (optional): The search radius in kilometers (default is 10km).
 - category (optional): The category of the shops to search for.
 - name (optional): The name of the shops to search for.
-- sortby (optional): The field to sort the search results by (default is distance).
+- sortby (optional): The field to sort the search results by, possible values distance, rating, reliability (default is distance).
 - pay_by_card (optional): Whether the shop accepts card payments.
 - product (optional): The product to search for.
 - brand (optional): The brand to search for.